aeternity/protocol/channels/ON-CHAIN.md

 # On-chain

-Operating a state channel requires, an initial on-chain setup via a `channel_create` transaction, that locks up a configurable amount of coins from each involved party in the channel.
+Operating a state channel requires, an initial on-chain setup via a `channel_create_tx` transaction, that locks up a configurable amount of coins from each involved party in the channel.
 This requires a consent, in the form of either signatures or generalized account authentication call data, from both participants.
 More information regarding authentication can be found